History and Purpose

-- Women are paid less than men for the same work
+- Women are historically paid less than men for the same work.

-- Not receiving full credit for their contributions
+- Women have historically not received full credit for their contributions.

 Making Improvements for over 40 Years

-The Chancellor's Commission on the Status of Women has performed many initiatives in its history, including:
+The commission has performed many initiatives in its history, including:

 - Recognizing organizations in the Omaha community for promoting the status of women